jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

         - Human professional indexing consists of
             - analyzing content;
             - assigning terms; and possibly
-            - assigning relevancy scores/weights to the terms.
+            - assigning relevancy scores/weights to the terms.<br/>

         - Human social indexing produced a **folksonomy,** different from the anthropological term "folk taxonomy" that describes informal categorization schemes.